[vc_row][vc_column][vc_column_text css=”.vc_custom_1480543129845{background-color: #d16545 !important;}”]

 Case Study 20

-Last week his company sent him on a training course that has assisted him in his job, and he is trying to put what he learnt into practice.
+Last week, his company sent him on a training course, and he is trying to put what he learned into practice.

-Yesterday he had a long day which consisted of 10 hours driving time and a lot of angry customers.
+Yesterday he had a long day; he drove for a total of 10 hours and had to deal with a lot of angry customers.

 Today he is delivering in the hilly Lake District.
-This is considered a difficult route reversing into tight loading bays
+This is considered to be a problematic route and Frank will need to reverse into tight loading bays at a number of the stores